 - DON’T FORGET that it is crucial that you baste the turkey breast every 30 minutes with the liquid at the bottom of the baking dish!
 It helps to keep the bird moist!

-- After the turkey breast has baked for 60 minutes you want to up to temperature to 400ºF and crisp up the turkey skin for 10 minutes!
+- After the turkey breast has baked for 60 minutes you want to up to temperature to 400ºF and and bake for 10 minutes for crispy skin!

 Roasted Turkey Breast Tips + Tricks